 Hanson does not provide a mechanism to back up his bit-rot conjecture.
 However, it would seem, intuitively, that more complex software becomes more difficult to modify.
-Applying any one change is more likely to create trouble in a more complex projects.
-But, just like writers of non-fiction still manage to write large volumes without ending with an incoherent mass, software programmers have learned to cope with very large and very complex endeavours.
+Applying any one change is more likely to create trouble in more complex projects.
+But, just like writers of non-fiction still manage to write large volumes without ending with an incoherent mass, software programmers have learned to cope with very large and very complex endeavors.
 For example, the Linux kernel has over 20 million lines of code contributed by over 14,000 programmers.
 Millions of new codes are added every year.
 These millions of lines of code far exceed the memory capacity of any one programmer.

 How is this possible?

 - One ingredient is is modularity.
 There are pieces of code responsible some actions and not others.
-For example, if you cannot get sound out of your mobile phone, the cause likely does not lie in any one of millions of lines of code, but can be quickly narrowed down to, say, the sound driver, which may
+For example, if you cannot get sound out of your mobile phone, the cause likely does not lie in any one of millions of lines of code but can be quickly narrowed down to, say, the sound driver, which may

 only have a few thousand lines of code.